SeleniumHQ/docker-selenium/charts/selenium-grid/README.md

 #### Node Registration

-In order to enable secure in the node registration to make sure that the node is one you control and not a rouge node, you can enable and provide a registration secret string to Distributor, Router and
+To enable secure in the node registration to make sure that the node is one you control and not a rouge node, you can enable and provide a registration secret string to Distributor, Router and
 Node servers in config `tls.registrationSecret`.
 For example:

 ```yaml